RohitIdeaUsher/Weatherly/README.md

 ## State Management

 **Riverpod** is used for state management throughout the app.
 Riverpod provides a modern and scalable way to manage and share state between different parts of the application.

 ---

-## Contributing

-We welcome contributions to **Weatherly**!
-If you'd like to contribute, please follow the steps below:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Write tests for your changes
-4. Submit a pull request

----